cbeck88/visit_struct/README.md

 The core `visit_struct.hpp` is in total about three hundred lines of code, depending on how you count, and is fully functional on its own.
 For some applications, `visit_struct` is all that you need.

+Additionally, the syntax for doing this kind of visitations is (IMO) a little nicer than in `fusion` or `hana`.
+And `visit_struct` has much better compiler support right now than `hana`. `hana` requires a high level of conformance to C++14.
+It only supports `gcc-6` and up for instance, and doesn't work with any versions of MSVC.
+(Its support on `clang` is quite good.) `visit_struct` can be used with many "first generation C++11 compilers" that are now quite old, like `gcc-4.8` and MSVC 2013.

 **Note:** The macro `VISITABLE_STRUCT` must be used at filescope, an error will occur if it is used within a namespace.
 You can simply include the namespaces as part of the type, e.g.